There is still stiff competition for many job openings.

 Chronicle your actions.
 Spell out precisely what you did to respond to the challenge.

-You could recount how you reorganized mailings to qualify for postal discounts or installed more efficient lighting in your facilities.
+You could recount how you reorganized mailings to qualify for volume discounts or installed more efficient lighting in your facilities.

-Report the results.
+Report the results in strong resume bullet points.
 Talk about the final outcome and its impact on your company.

 Specify what you achieved in terms of cost savings, increased customer satisfaction, lower employee turnover or similar measurements.

 Try reading your stories out loud to test how interesting they might sound to a recruiter.
-Make your language concise and vivid.
+Make your language about your executive core qualifications is concise and vivid.

 If possible, include more than one CCAR story for each position on your resume.